Virginia Democrats compete in primary for closely watched governor's race

 The winner of the primary will face off in November against Republican Glenn Youngkin, a former private equity executive who won his party's nomination last month and immediately received former President Donald Trump's endorsement.

-The contest in Virginia, which with New Jersey is holding governor's elections this year, is shaping up as a competitive statewide test for both parties following Democrat Joe Biden's 2020 presidential victory with a record number of votes and Trump's false claims of widespread voter fraud.
+The contest in Virginia is shaping up as a competitive statewide test for both parties following Democrat Joe Biden's 2020 presidential victory with a record number of votes and Trump's false claims of widespread voter fraud.

 The outcome is being watched as a possible bellwether for voter sentiment ahead of the 2022 midterm elections, when Democrats will face an uphill battle to retain their majority in Congress.